openSUSE/kernel-pages/SLE15-SP1-AZURE.md

 # SLE15-SP1-AZURE
 This is the SLE15 SP1 AZURE kernel branch.

-The persons in charge of this branch are:
+The person in charge of this branch are:
 Olaf Hering <[ohering@suse.de](mailto:ohering@suse.de?subject=SLE15-SP1-AZURE%20branch)>

-It is the above person's responsiblity for checking in this kernel to the build system, anyone else who wishes to do so, needs to get permission from them first.
+It is the person aboves responsiblity for checking in this kernel to the build system, anyone else who wishes to do so, needs to get permission from them first.